Echo545/files-for-freedom/README.md

 ## How it works
 ### Host:
 ![dev dia](imgs/jamdev.jpg)
-* Run the python tool for each target pdf.
+* The host runs `pdf_encoder.py` for each target pdf.
 The tool generates a _/[downloader page].html_ and a single _/[reader].html_
-* Then all the host has to do is put the newly generated HTML in their web server and share the URL.
+* All the host has to do after that is put the newly generated HTML files into their web server and share the URL for their downloader page.

 ### User:
 ![user dia](imgs/jamuser.jpg)